ethereum/fe/docs/src/quickstart/first_contract.md

 Failed to write output to directory: `output`.
 Error: Directory 'output' is not empty.
 Use --overwrite to overwrite.
 ```

 Oops, the compiler is telling us that the `output` directory is a non-empty directory and plays it safe by asking us if we are sure that we want to overwrite it.
-We have to use the `--overwrite` flag to allow the compiler to overwrite it is that is stored in the `output` directory.
+We have to use the `--overwrite` flag to allow the compiler to overwrite what is stored in the `output` directory.

 Let's try it again with `./fe guest_book.fe --overwrite`.